 40. Uriah Heep

-Uriah Heep was among the first bands to fuse heavy metal and progressive rock, creating a distinctive sound characterized by complex arrangements and soaring harmonies.
+Uriah Heep was among the first rock bands of the 70s to fuse heavy metal and progressive rock, creating a distinctive sound characterized by complex arrangements and soaring harmonies.
 Their extensive use of keyboards and lyrical themes of fantasy and mythology were influential in the development of progressive rock.
 The band underwent numerous lineup changes, which, along with their ambitious musical direction, made them a subject of interest and sometimes controversy within the rock community.

 Hit Album: "Demons and Wizards" (1972)